MrVue1217/ETCMC-Node-File-Reader/README.md

 Server.py can be added to a main PC\NAS that can host Client.py will be added to the Node PC
+Client.py will post to server of updates every 5 minutes.
+This can be change.
+(time.sleep(300)  # Wait for 5 minutes)

 Installation